chkn/logdb/Readme.md

 Caveats of current implementation:

-- Slower reads.
+- No indexing yet.
+The only mode for reading the database is iterating through all records.
-- No compression, and database file may have a some wasted space.
+- No compression nor compaction; the database file may have some wasted space.
+However, the write algorithm attempts to mitigate this.
+- For writing, the size of the entire transaction (including nested transactions) must currently be less than 65KB.
+We will eliminate this requirement soon.
-- Only supports `insert` and `select` operations (no `update` nor `delete`).
+- Only supports `put` and `iterate` (read) operations (no `update` nor `delete`).
-- Should be robust against application crashes, but possible data corruption on system-wide failure (e.g. power loss).
+- Should be robust against application crashes (and system-wide failures if `LOGDB_OPEN_NOSYNC` is not specified), however this is largely untested as of yet.
 - Developed and tested on OSX and iOS only.
     - Uses mostly POSIX APIs, but some Darwin-specific APIs may have snuck in.
     - May need some changes to work correctly on big endian machines.